mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 * **doc/protogen/** : folder where the protocol's documentation is generated.
 * **modules/** : folder where you create your ruby modules.

-You will also find in your workspace an *sdk\_logs* folder where you will find your agent's logs (file *ruby-agent-sdk-server.log*) and also server's logs.
+You will also find in your workspace a *sdk\_logs* folder where you will find your agent's logs (file *ruby-agent-sdk-server.log*) and also the server's logs.

 To test your code, just modify your code and 'apply and reboot' on the **http://localhost:5000/** web page.